 2. What information do you collect and hold about me?

 We collect and hold information that is provided to us by you or a third party.
-This includes information about you, and if you are a dental practitioner, you have provided to us about your patients and information about your use of our products.
+This includes information that we have been provided with by your employer or your dental healthcare provider.

 Personal data means any information about an individual from which that person can be identified.
 We may collect, use, store and transfer different kinds of personal data about individuals which we have grouped together follows:

-• Identity Data includes first name, last name, online username or similar identifier, title etc.;
+• Identity Data includes first name, last name, online username or similar identifier, title, date of birth and gender;

 • Contact Data includes email address, physical address and telephone numbers;